Universal sectors in superconformal defects: The BPS line in Chern-Simons-matter theories

-We now turn to the next-to-leading order of the expansion, beginning with the chiral–chiral channel.
+We now turn to the next-to-leading order of the expansion, beginning with the chiral-chiral channel.
 In this case, the anomalous dimensions are extracted from the logarithmic contributions of the NLO term in the correlation function \eqref{eq: 4-point superprimary N=2 CSm}.
 Explicitly, they are given by

 where we used the orthogonality relations defined in \eqref{eq: orthogonality}.
 By taking the residue one obtains

 From this explicit expression we highlight a crucial feature revealed by the universal sector procedure: the mild growth of the anomalous dimension with $n$.
 This behavior is in fact a standard requirement imposed in the bootstrap approach when fixing the ansatz up to NLO \cite{Liendo:2018ukf, Gimenez-Grau:2019hez, Bianchi:2020hsz, Pozzi:2024xnu, Bliard:2024und}.
 In the present discussion, it represents a universal feature that is automatically inherited in all the cases discussed.
 The growth of the anomalous dimension with $\Delta$ is holographically related to the nature of the interaction: the more irrelevant the interaction, the faster the growth \cite{Heemskerk:2009pn, Fitzpatrick:2011dm}.
 The fact that, within the universal sector, the same scaling behavior is observed indicates that, up to NLO, the corresponding bulk interactions are effectively equivalent.